microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_deviceconfig_windows10secureassessmentconfiguration_create.md

 ﻿# Create windows10SecureAssessmentConfiguration

-> **Important**: APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.
 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Create a new [windows10SecureAssessmentConfiguration](../resources/intune_deviceconfig_windows10secureassessmentconfiguration.md) object.
+Create a new [windows10SecureAssessmentConfiguration](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/resources/intune_deviceconfig_windows10secureassessmentconfiguration.md) object.
 ## Prerequisites
 One of the following [permission scopes](https://developer.microsoft.com/en-us/graph/docs/authorization/permission_scopes) is required to execute this API: